The best starting position

-This can be internships, but also working student jobs, Hiwijobs at the university or freelance staff at editorial offices and cultural institutions.
-However, you do not do yourself a favor so that you simply "endure these experiences"
+These can be internships, but also working student jobs, student jobs at the university or freelance work for editorial offices and cultural institutions.
+You don't do yourself a favor, however, by simply "enduring" these experiences

 The economy is not your enemy

-Rather than openly and curiously exploring its opportunities and abilities, many humanities scholars regard the economy as something of an adversary, a system in which, unfortunately, someday you have to go to earn your bread.
-However, only those who really take their experiences seriously and above all can really benefit from internships and part-time jobs.
+Instead of openly and curiously exploring their opportunities and abilities, many humanities scholars view the economy more as something like an opponent, a system in which you “unfortunately” have to be accommodated at some point to earn your living.
+Only those who take their experiences seriously and above all reflect on them can really benefit from internships and part-time jobs.

 It is said that spiritual scientists are good at reflecting.
 This may be true of the content of the study - but if it is a matter of clearly identifying one's abilities, many become unsafe